App version: 0.1.0

 How Does Student Loan Modification Work?

 Student loan modification typically involves adjusting your monthly student loan payment, repayment terms, or interest rate to make your loan easier to repay.
-Let’s say, for example, that you owe $30,000 at a 7.0% interest rate.
+Let’s say, for example, that you owe $30,000 at a 7% interest rate.
 On a 10-year repayment term, your monthly payments would be $348.
 But if your lender is willing to add another five years to your repayment term, your monthly payment would go down to $270.
 If you can pay the loan off over 20 years, your monthly payment would be $233.
 Some lenders may also tack on past-due payments to the end of your repayment term, allowing you to catch up on any missed payments without falling into default.
 Another potential modification is the reduction of your interest rate.
 If a lender was willing to bring your 7.0% rate down to a 5.0% rate, your payments would go down from $348 to $318 on that initial 10-year repayment term.
 Finally, you might be able to postpone payments through deferment or forbearance.
-Many private lenders off this student loan modification if you go back to school or lose your job.
+Some private lenders offer this student loan modification if you go back to school or lose your job.
 Your private loans will continue to accrue interest during this time, however.
 When you start making payments again, you could end up owing even more due to increased interest charges.
 Recommended: Average Time to Pay Off Student Loans: How Long Does It Take?

 Which Loan Can Qualify for Student Loan Modification?